justinmahood/cloudrun-litestream-sidecar/README.md

 # Cloud Run with Litestream Sidecar

-This repository demonstrates how to run a stateful application with a serverless, scale-t-zero SQL database on Cloud Run.
+This repository demonstrates how to run a stateful application with a serverless, scale-to-zero SQL database on Cloud Run.
 It uses a sidecar running [Litestream](https://litestream.io/) to replicate and restore a [SQLite](https://sqlite.org/) database to Google Cloud Storage, you can leverage the cost-saving benefits of serverless without giving up SQL compatibility.

 ## Architecture